megnergit/Bertelsmann_CloudArchitect_U1/README.md

 *Azure DSC* : it also sets restrictions when a VM is created, like Azure Policy, but the DSC restrictions are exclusively on software (*).
-The business of Azure Policy and ARM Template are to create (=deploy) VMs.
+The aabusiness of Azure Policy and ARM Template are to create (=deploy) VMs.
 The business of DSC, however, includes monitoring (=watch) the status of the software combination.
 DSC intervenes (install/remove software) when unwanted changes are made in the combination of the